alchemy-fr/Phraseanet/doc/development/external-lib/embend-bundle.md

 ##### When development finished
  Commit only the modification from embed-bundle directory with the dist folder

- Release a new version of embed-bundle (by Nicolas Maillat)
+ Release a new version of embed-bundle

  Reinitialize all modification on `composer.json` during development and